dusty-nv/jetson-inference/docs/depthnet.md

 - [`depthnet.cpp`](../examples/depthnet/depthnet.cpp) (C++)
 - [`depthnet.py`](../python/examples/depthnet.py) (Python)

-These samples are able to detect objects in images, videos, and camera feeds.
+These samples are able to infer depth from images, videos, and camera feeds.
 For more info about the various types of input/output streams supported, see the [Camera Streaming and Multimedia](aux-streaming.md) page.

 ## Mono Depth on Images